 RV Refrigerator Types

-When it comes to RVs you’ll see either compressor-driven refrigerators or absorption refrigerators.
+When it comes to RVs, including new motorhomes and used motorhomes, you’ll see either compressor-driven refrigerators or absorption refrigerators.
 Absorption refrigerators tend to be most common.
 You’ll also see the term “residential-style refrigerator.”
 Unfortunately, this term can be confusing.
 Some RVers and RV manufacturers use that term to refer to the design, and others to mean a refrigerator that was designed for use in a fixed residence.

 A compressor-driven fridge in an RV is generally powered by AC/DC power.
 This means you can run it off of shore power if your RV is plugged in, or off of your coach batteries if it’s not plugged in.
 Residential refrigerators, as in the ones that are used in fixed homes, are also compressor refrigerators, but they can only run when plugged into the wall.
 This means they can only run off of AC power so you will need an inverter for times when the RV is not plugged connected to shore power or a generator.